-Run a feed line from the domestic cold pressure water system to the 1/2 hose barb on the fresh water flush assembly.
-This needs to be active when the boat is unattended for the fresh water flush system to function properly.
-The domestic fresh water pump must be able to deliver 2.5 gallons per minute at 25 PSI.
-Connect the wiring harness and heat shrink butt splices.
+Run a feed line from the domestic cold pressure water system to the 1/2" hose barb on the fresh water flush assembly.
+The boat's fresh water system must be turned on for the fresh water flush system to function properly.
+The domestic fresh water pump must be able to deliver 2.5 gallons per minute at 25 psi.
+Connect the flush solenoid cable by crimping and heat shrinking the butt splices.
+The flush water accumulator is located inside the Feed pump module and should be precharged to 5psi (0.3bar)